 Since 2009 she has chaired the Justice and Peace Action Team of the South Coast Interfaith Council and previously served on its Board.
 She is Treasurer of both Fair Trade Los Angeles and of Ten Thousand Villages, a fair trade store in Redondo Beach.She is also active with the effort to rid the Torrance and Wilmington refineries of modified hydrofluoric acid.
 She previously served as Deputy Director of Clergy and Laity United for Economic Justice- California.

 Edie feels a real call and passion for reaching out to care for those Christ called “the least of these.”
 She is a retired Special Education teacher.
-Edie and her spouse, Denny, have been active members of Truckee Lutheran Presbyterian Church for twenty-two years.
-They also co-chair the Sierra Pacific Synod of the ELCA Hunger Network.
+Edie and her spouse, Denny, have been active members of Truckee Lutheran Presbyterian Church (TLPC) for twenty-six years.
+In her retirement years she also has found a love of technology.
+For several years Edie has done most of the technology, social media and graphic design for TLPC.
+At the March 2020 Council -Session Meeting, the council voted unanimously to hire Edie as Director of Technology for TLPC.
+She and Denny also co-chair the Sierra Pacific Synod of the ELCA Hunger Network.
 Edie is a Christian anti-hunger activist, who believe Christ calls all Christians to work to end hunger and extreme poverty in our time.
 Edie finds great joy in living in Truckee and loves to hike, mountain bike, kayak and back-country ski.

 Dr. LaSharnda BeckwithCouncil Member